-The Colorado Department of Transportation (CDOT) recently shared a video to educate truck drivers on how to navigate mountain driving safely.
+The Colorado Department of Transportation (CDOT) shared a video to educate truck drivers on how to navigate mountain driving safely.

 The video provides an overview of the challenging conditions that truck drivers could face in the I-70 Mountain Corridor, including inclement weather, steep grades, hot brakes, and hazards like rockslides or wildfires.